isontheline/pro.webssh.net/documentation/src/docs/documentation/help/howtos/use-deep-linking.md

 ??? warning "Deep Links could harm your device"
     * Deep links are a way to open WebSSH within a browser.
 They are very useful to open a specific connection in WebSSH.
 However, they could also be used to do malicious things.
 Be careful when you click on a link you don't trust.
     * In order to prevent malicious links, WebSSH will ask you to confirm the connection before opening it.
-You can disable this confirmation in WebSSH settings.
+You can disable this confirmation in WebSSH > Settings > "Deep Linking Strategy"

 Since version 21.4, WebSSH supports deep linking.
 This means that you can open a SSH connection directly from a link.